DISCIPLESHIP IS NOT “ONE OF THE THINGS” THE CHURCH IS SUPPOSED TO DO,

 Understanding how to follow Christ involves having a community of people who will model godly behavior, encourage personal outreach, speak wisdom into your life, hold you accountable, encourage you and help bear your burdens.
 This is so important that we believe it helps to have someone with shepherding gifts to help facilitate this dynamic within the group.
 Teachers, by nature, want people to understand truths and community building can often get pushed to the side.
 Shepherds by nature want to build community and will often not get through the content that people need to understand.
 Having both a Teacher and a Shepherd in each group helps maintain a healthy balance and frees up each leader from having to think in two directions.
 A healthy tension will always exists as to which emphases gets how much time and it may vary from week to week.

 This model requires that we keep creating more people equipped to teach and shepherd.
-We have specifically veered away from a video curriculum because our desire is not to create a world movement of “facilitators”, but of people who know how to present God’s truth and shepherd one another.
-One of the ways we do this is by constantly placing an apprentice teacher and shepherd along side a more seasoned teacher and shepherd.
+One of the ways we do this is by constantly placing an apprentice teacher and apprentice shepherd along side a more seasoned teacher and shepherd.

 If we do our job well, after a few years of discipleship, people should be equipped and motivated to go and impact the world.
 Instead of building a larger and larger local church, we expect to keep sending some of our most equipped people away to plant churches or to go to the mission field.
 The challenge is to constantly maintain the big picture of why we are really here.